 The CC BY license allows for maximum dissemination and re-use of open access materials and is preferred by many research funding bodies.
 Under this license users are free to share (copy, distribute and transmit) and remix (adapt) the contribution including for commercial purposes, providing they attribute the contribution in the manner specified by the author or licensor (read full legal code).

 Under Creative Commons, authors retain copyright to their articles.
-Authors may post the final, published PDF of their article on a website, institutional repository or other free public server, immediately on publication, and individual authors can submit the final accepted version of their manuscript to PubMed Central and Europe PubMed Central upon publication.
+Authors may post the final, published PDF of their article on a website, institutional repository or other free public server, immediately on publication.
+The version of record will be automatically deposited in PubMed Central and PubMed upon publication.